-- 1 (or) to Loc. - 2 Press the Menu Select button directly below Loc.
-The display shows Location off. - 3 Perform one of the following actions: - To obtain a location fix, press the Menu Select button directly below On. - Press the Menu Select button directly below Optn. ▲ or ▼ to Turn On GPS and press the Menu Select button directly below Sel.
+1 (or) to Loc.

+- 2 Press the Menu Select button directly below Loc.
+The display shows Location off. - 3 Perform one of the following actions: - To obtain a location fix, press the Menu Select button directly below On . - Press the Menu Select button directly below Optn. or

+Menu Select button directly below Sel.